Silver25/creative-spark/README.md

 ### Tools

+- MS Windows 11 Pro with activated Sandbox tool - testing installations and setup of new apps or services
 - Microsoft [Visual Studio Code](https://code.visualstudio.com/) - as a great companion and helper through 'valley of the coding'
+- Heroku - The AI PaaS For Deploying, Managing, and Scaling Apps
+- AWS - AWS with services to help build sophisticated applications
+- Stripe - Financial infrastructure to grow revenue
 - [Temporary Email Address](https://temp-mail.org/en/) - for testing purposes
 - [WinMerge](https://winmerge.org/?lang=en) is an Open Source differencing and merging tool - Text comparison
 - [Google Translate](https://translate.google.com/) - translation of the text